 Predictive modelling has long been viewed as a promising approach to fraud management.
 As more data becomes available, the thinking goes, sophisticated analytics can apply learnings from past fraudulent behaviour to predict its likelihood in the future and develop models to assess fraud risk.

 As of September 2016, RGA has put this thinking into practice.

 RGA’s new risk scoring model (RSM) employs fraud profiling as the main aspect of its rule set.
 This new tool, now available to insurers throughout India, works in conjunction with AURA (Automated Underwriting and Risk Analysis), the industry’s leading e-underwriting platform.

-RSM uses several variables, each weighted depending upon their impact on fraudulent behavior risk.
+RSM uses several variables, each weighted depending upon their impact on fraudulent behaviour risk.
 As individual cases come in, they are assigned a score within each variable based on historical industry claim experience.
 The final risk score is then calculated by applying the weighted values.